zahrabakhshalizadeh/maryrosecook.com/_posts/2014-06-26-testing-from-the-ground-up.md

 ---
 Tests are pieces of code that check if your main code works.
 I write tests to catch bugs when I refactor.
 I write tests to force myself to think through and handle edge cases.
 I write tests to show the users of my project that my code does what I say it does.

-For this essay, I will describe the code and tests for a tiny web app that draws a blue sky if it&#8217;s day time.
+For this essay, I will describe the code and tests for a tiny web app that draws a blue sky if it's day time.

 <img src="/images/bluesky.png" width="600" height="100" />

-And a black sky if it&#8217;s night time.
+And a black sky if it's night time.

 <img src="/images/blacksky.png" width="600" height="100" />

 I will describe all the code I wrote.
 The web app.
 The microscopic testing framework.
 The tests for the client side code.
 The mocks that fake layers of the web app and technologies that are not pertinent.
 The tests that use these mocks.
 The refactored code that simplifies the mocks by dividing the web app code into different pieces that have single responsibilites.

 Along the way, I will talk about many fun things.
 Temporarily patching libraries written by other people.
 Writing code that pretends to be the internet.
 Making Ajax requests by hand.
 Writing a little web server.
 Examining a function to find out how many arguments it expects.
-Making asynchronous blocks of code run serially so they don&#8217;t tread on each other&#8217;s toes.
+Making asynchronous blocks of code run serially so they don't tread on each other's toes.

 ### The code